Santa Barbara County

 - Globose dune beetle

-The modeling will generate hazard zones, which will include:
+The modeling generated hazard zones, including:

 - Short-term, storm-induced erosion